 Your friend asks to borrow your car, but this particular friend just used it a month earlier to go on a family trip (and left the trash for you to clean up).
 She also recently borrowed your vacuum cleaner and had not yet returned it.
 And the last time she used your vacuum, she returned it with a full bag of dirt!
 It seems like she's always taking advantage of you and you're beginning to resent it.

 In this situation, to avoid resentment, it's time for a heart-to-heart conversation with your friend and her "borrowing" ways.
-Or it's time to "Just say no!" as the D.A.R.E. program motto preaches.
+Or it's time to say no.

 In both the examples above, the primary costs are: